javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 Many companies don't consider analytics as a first class citizen and end up spending more to have less quality.

-## 9. it's better to master just one database than be bad at 2
+## 9. it's better to master just one database than be bad at two

 It's tempting to start using another database when you run into a performance problem or the lack of a feature.